-NAICS code: Enter the 6-digit NAICS (North American Industry Classification System) code.
-You can download a list of these codes from the Business Registration Forms section on our website, www.tax.virginia.gov.
+NAICS Code: Enter the 6-digit NAICS (North American Industry Classification System) code.
+You can download a list of these codes from the Business Registration Forms section on the Department's website, www.tax.virginia.gov.

-Number and Types of Owners
+Number and Types of Owners: